contract dispute arbitration in Long Beach, California 90848

 Arbitration in Long Beach typically unfolds through a four-step process governed by California law and specific arbitration institution rules—most commonly under the AAA (American Arbitration Association) or JAMS.
 The process begins with filing; claimants initiate by submitting a demand for arbitration, referencing California Civil Procedure Code Section 1283.4, which allows for streamlined initiation and emphasizes minimal procedural barriers.

 The second step involves arbitrator selection.
 Parties usually have the right to choose arbitrators from approved lists, with the final selection documented in accordance with the rules of the chosen institution.
 The selection process itself is governed by the arbitration rules (see AAA or JAMS rules), which specify timelines—typically within 15 days after filing—to select the arbitrator.
-In Long Beach, the timeline for each step averages 30 to 60 days, depending on circumstances and party cooperation.
+In the claimant, the timeline for each step averages 30 to 60 days, depending on circumstances and party cooperation.

 The final step is the arbitration hearing itself—usually scheduled within 60-90 days after disclosures conclude.
 During the hearing, the arbitrator evaluates evidence, hears testimony, and renders a binding decision.
 The timeframe is designed to be swift, reflecting the legislative intent behind the California Arbitration Act to favor speedy resolutions, with final awards typically issued within 30 days of hearing conclusion.